wolfSSL/wolfEngine/windows/README.md

 # Building on Windows

-wolfEngine has Visual Studio support for both FIPS 140-2 and non-FIPS builds.
-Both expect the following directory structure:
+wolfEngine has Visual Studio support for FIPS 140-2, FIPS Ready, and non-FIPS builds.
+All expect the following directory structure:

 ```
 .